hanishkvc/prgs-sdr-kspecanal/README.rst

         Default: False; Control whether psd or my fft based logic is used.
         PSD provides equivalent of power spectrum, while my logic provides equivalent of a magnitude spectrum.
+The PSD and related specgram logic added to verify that the program's internal logic, is working as expected and not having any issue in general.

 NOTE: Do look into the source to get the latest | current default setting for the